grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 #>      wt 1.0000 1.0000 -7.7676 2.2903 -3.3916 0.0007 -12.2565 -3.2788
 ```

-While this works well in the present example, we can also begin to see some downsides.
-It requires several extra coding steps and comes with its own specialised syntax.
+We now at least see that the full (average) marginal effect is **&minus;7.7676**.
+Still, while this approach works well in the present example, we can also begin to see some downsides.
+It requires extra coding steps and comes with its own specialised syntax.
 Moreover, underneath the hood, **margins** relies on a numerical delta method that can dramatically increase computation time and memory use for even moderately sized real-world problems.
 (Is your dataset bigger than 1 GB?
 [Good luck](https://github.com/leeper/margins/issues/130){:target="_blank"}.)
-Another problem is that margins does not support all model classes.
+Another practical problem is that margins may not even support your model class.
 (See [here](https://github.com/leeper/margins/issues/101){:target="_blank"}.)

 So, what about the alternative?
 Does our little syntax trick work here too?
 The good news is that, yes, it's just as simple as it was before.